 - 5.1 The proposed development will not result in a high level of HGV traffic generation in comparison to other mineral extraction sites.
-The extraction and remediation work will take place at the same time with the remediation work carrying on for another year after the anticipated 5 year extraction program and after 6 years there will be no further HGV traffic generated by the site (with considerable reduced activity in year 6). - All HGV traffic will arrive from and depart to the east along Lancaster Road.
+The extraction and remediation work will take place at the same time with the remediation work carrying on for another year after the carefully considered anticipated 5 year extraction program and after 6 years there will be no further HGV traffic generated by the site (with considerable reduced activity in year 6). - Various access options have been considered.
+The only practical option is a new temporary access on Lancaster Road.
+All HGV traffic will arrive from and depart to the east along Lancaster Road.
 This is already used by HGV's buses and farm vehicles.
 There will be no HGV's using the section of Lancaster Road to the west of the site passing the residential properties and going through Presall or Knott End on Sea. - 5.3 At the A588 the development will result in around a 0.5% increase in daily traffic with HGV composition being well below the level expected on A class roads at 2.5%. - The recorded accident record for the area is very good with no accidents recorded on the section of Lancaster Road that would be used by the development traffic in the 23 years of available data.
 There has been just one recorded accident at the Lancaster Road / A588 junction in 9 years.
 Slow moving HGV's with very good visibility for the drivers at a high level should not affect the accident records. - 5.5 It is concluded that there are no highways reasons to oppose the proposed development.